wp-plugins/blip-slideshow/readme.txt

 = What is Media RSS? =

-Media RSS (MRSS) is an RSS extension used for syndicating multimedia files (audio, video, image) in RSS feeds.
+[Media RSS (MRSS)](http://www.rssboard.org/media-rss) is an RSS extension used for syndicating multimedia files (audio, video, image) in RSS feeds.
 Like your WordPress
-RSS news feed, media RSS lists pictures instead of articles from websites like *Flickr* and *SmugMug*.
+RSS news feed, media RSS lists pictures instead of articles from photo-sharing websites.

 = Where can I find my SmugMug RSS feed URL? =